elastio/bon/website/guide/patterns/into-conversions-in-depth.md

 ## Avoid `Into` conversions

-### Performance sensitive code
+### Performance-sensitive code

-If allocations can pose a bottleneck for you application and you need to see every place in code where an allocation is performed, you should avoid using `impl Into` overall.
-It can lead to implicitly moving data to heap or cloning it.
+If allocations can pose a bottleneck for your application and you need to see every place in code where an allocation is performed, you should avoid using `impl Into` overall.
+It can lead to implicitly moving data to the heap or cloning it.

 **Example:**